 Despite what you may have heard, there is actually no such thing as a 100% hypoallergenic cat.

 However, if someone is allergic to cats, there are cat breeds that will probably cause less of an allergic reaction than others.

-If you have mild cat allergies but still are interested in adopting a tabby cat, then looking for a breed that has low levels of this protein is your best bet.
+If you have mild cat allergies but are still interested in adopting a tabby cat, looking for a breed that has low levels of this protein is your best bet.
 Interestingly enough, this includes some of the “low shedding” cats mentioned above: the Siberian and the Bengal.